 On a subliminal level, colors can generate symbolism and cultural importance.
 When I work with colors in different media, my process is fluid as I don’t distinguish between physically mixing paint or color-picking pixels.
 The advantage of digital is that it provides the ability to quickly adjust the entire image, examine variations, and make large-scale fixes.

 The movie ‘Finding Nemo’ occurs almost entirely underwater, where colors and light distort.
-How does one design lighting and colour for such a unique world while remaining mindful of the young audience’s requirements, who thrive in the warm, colourful world?
+How does one design lighting and colour for such a unique world while remaining mindful of the young audience’s requirements, who thrive in the warm, colorful world?
 How can one bring balance when the entire environment is sunken in cool colors?

 DJ Cleland-Hura: This is an excellent example of how visual design, and especially color, takes its cues from the story.
 For “Finding Nemo”, it was vital for the audience to connect with Nemo from the beginning.
 To accurately narrate Nemo’s story, it was necessary to establish the warmth and positivity of his home reef as a safe environment.
-This allows us to create the required visual contrast to moving the story into other emotions.
+This allows us to create the required visual contrast to move the story into other emotions.

 We can slowly move from a rich, warm, saturated color palette into an increasingly limited, cooler, desaturated palette.
 Visually we can promote a sense of fear, sadness, and hopelessness that our characters experience and narrate a satisfying story.
-One of the main design concerns was making sure that Nemo and his father would always be easily seen at any given time, especially when they are small in the composition.
+One of the main design concerns was making sure that Nemo and his father would always be easily seen at any given time, especially when they are small in composition.

 DJ Cleland-Hura: It is challenging to answer this, as each piece has its own set of visual requirements and serves a unique purpose.
 That being said, every once in a while, a solution arises that feels like it is “the one”.
 This probably happens more often with my fine art paintings that have fewer outside restrictions on them.